ushka1/project-demiurg/README.md

 Both of these files must be in a specific format that is shown below.

 Properties with `?` sign are optional.

-### Creator app

-App that is used to create games is located at [Demiurg_Creator](https://github.com/Lightios/Demiurg_Creator).
-It is a Kivy app that allows you to create a game-data.json file.

 ### game-data.json